 - Usually a key component of market indices such as S&P 500, Dow Jones Industry Average or NASDAQ Composite.

 - Though not all blue-chip stocks issue dividends, dividend-earning blue-chip stocks have the potential of growing dividends in the long run.

 So blue-chip stocks work very well with the buy-and-hold strategy for portfolios with long-term investments.

 Value investors consider buying and holding blue-chip stocks pretty safe investments, because these stocks usually don't fluctuate very much during economic cycles and times of high market volatility.
 Investing in blue-chip stocks is low risk and a way to build personal equity in the long run.

 - Mature and stable business model.

 - Less volatile in market value.

-- Stable and consistently growing dividends from dividend kings.
+- Stable and consistently growing dividends from dividend kings and dividend aristocrats.

 - High liquidity.

 - Good candidates for long-term investing.